DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

 - `category` - Category elements represent the root library items on the library view
 - `group` - Groups comes directly under its parent category, it contains just text without icon
-- `construction` - Elements of this type result in library items that gets clubbed under the *Constructor* cluster
+- `creation` - Elements of this type result in library items that gets clubbed under the *Create* cluster
-- `action` - Elements of this type result in library items that gets clubbed under the *Actions* cluster
+- `action` - Elements of this type result in library items that gets clubbed under the *Action* cluster
 - `query` - Elements of this type result in library items that gets clubbed under the *Query* cluster

 <TODO:ADDIMAGE>